-The quickest way to set up the views in django-contact-form is to use the provided URLconf, found at contact_form.urls.
+The quickest way to set up the views in django-contact-form is to use the provided URLconf, found at django_contact_form.urls.
 You can include it wherever you like in your site's URL configuration; for example, to have it live at the URL /contact/:

 '''

-from django.conf.urls import include, url
+from django.urls import include, path

 urlpatterns = [

 ... other URL patterns for your site ...

-url(r'^contact/', include('contact_form.urls')),
+path('contact/', include('django_contact_form.urls')),

 ]

 '''